ordina-jworks/ordina-jworks.github.io/_posts/2018-12-20-10-cool-ai-examples.md

 ## Introduction

 To end the year on lighter more inspirational note we'll go into 10 cool examples achieved with artificial intelligence.
-These are all short videos with some more written information, most of these already have or soon will haven an impact on our lives one way or another.
+These are all short videos with some more written information, most of these already have or soon will have an impact on our lives one way or another.

 The 10 examples can be divided in to X categories: